dandersonw/ai2-blog-post/es-plugin/post.md

 # Conclusion

-We developed a plugin that allows us to have a powerful learning to rank environment in Elasticsearch.
-Thanks to that additional power we were able to improve the complexity and performance of our ranker significantly.
-Thanks to the more convenient workflow enabled by training without a live cluster we were able to retrain our ranker with the recent introduction of all of the PubMed corpus to Semantic Scholar with only a few hours of work.
+The development of the plugin and a set of offline training tools creates a powerful learning to rank environment based on Elasticsearch.
+The primary fruit of the plugin, and other relevance work that will be discussed in future posts, is the ability to train rankers easily.
+This includes ranker optimized for different query or corpus distributions.
+We retrained recently
+with the introduction of many new medical papers to Semantic Scholar, and will continue to adapt our ranking as we expand Semantic Scholar to include more and more branches of science.